We often receive questions from riders around the globe wondering

 additional backpack to carry on his/her motorcycle or scooter so plan accordingly.
 A

-swimsuit and sun glasses are a must for any visit to Egypt weather we
+swimsuit and sun glasses are a must for any visit to Egypt as you will

-get a chance to have a dip in the Mediterranean sea, the Red sea or at
+get plenty of chances to have a dip in the Mediterranean sea, the Red sea or at

 cold at night in desert areas.